 When taking pictures of powerful people, photographers are rarely given more than 10-15 minutes to set up and often the same amount of time or significantly less to actually capture the images.
 Because their working time is so extremely limited, photographers like Platon need their camera equipment to meet the highest standards of reliability and consistency.
 Speaking about the importance of having a camera he can trust, Platon said, “I’m so privileged to be in a place where a fleeting moment is literally history in front of my camera.
 If my equipment lets me down, then it was all for nothing.
 So for me, the trust in my camera, the relationship I have with my camera, is one of the most important things in my life.”

-If you use social media, visit Platon’s Instagram account for some incredible insights into the stories behind his iconic images and his experiences with the characters he photographs.
+Visit Platon’s Instagram for some incredible insights into the stories behind his iconic images and his experiences with the characters he photographs.